yudukikun5120/kdb-cli/README.md

 # kdb-cli

-The kdb-cli is a command line interface for the kdb.
+The kdb-cli is a command line interface for the KdB.

 ## Installation